-1.4.1.3 Example: point source with Gutenberg-Richter magnitudes
+Example: point source with Gutenberg-Richter magnitudes

 In this example we will now consider a source that is capable of producing earthquakes with a variety of magnitudes.
 The source produces events with $M \ge 5$ at a rate of 0.02 events per year.
-The distribution of those earthquakes follows the bounded Gutenberg-Richter model, with a maximum magnitude of 8 and "b" value of 1 (the b parameter in equation 1.5).
-We will thus use equation 1.5 to describe the PDF of earthquake magnitudes, with $m{min} = 5$ and $m{max} = 8$.
+The distribution of those earthquakes follows the bounded Gutenberg-Richter model, with a maximum magnitude of 8 and "b" value of 1.
+We will thus use equation 2.5 to describe the PDF of earthquake magnitudes, with $m{min} = 5$ and $m{max} = 8$.
 We again assume that all earthquakes occur at the same distance of 10 km, so that we can simplify the PSHA summations.